ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 1. While Ubuntu Live USB automatically boots into "Try Ubuntu" after a few seconds, Mint does not.
 You'll therefore need a physical keyboard (just to press Enter once during first boot!)
 If that's not possible for you, you can work around it by opening `<usb stick>:\boot\grub\grub.cfg` on the computer you used to make it, and add the line `GRUB_TIMEOUT=5`.
 2. See the note above on [Other Desktop Environments](#otherdes) regarding Cinnamon and MATE.

-### Other Linux Distros

-If you prefer Fedora, Dave H in the comments below reports that Fedora 29 with Gnome works well.
-There’s also [Fedlet](https://www.happyassassin.net/fedlet-a-fedora-remix-for-bay-trail-tablets/), a customised version specifically for Bay Trail computers, but it’s been out of development since 2016 so the main branch of Fedora is now much more likely to provide proper support for the tablet.

 ### Chrome OS